 - A feeling of helplessness

-Numerous small businesses have been wrecked this past year, but even before that many were contending with steep competition from internet commerce, along with struggling to pay rising taxes and rent in many places.
+Numerous small businesses have been wrecked this past year, but even before that many were contending with steep competition from internet commerce, along with struggling to pay rising taxes and rent.

-Many jobs continue to be in danger from automation, where technology (automated computer processes, AI) performs the necessary tasks and makes human involvement largely obsolete.
+Many jobs continue to be in danger from automation, where technology (automated computer processes, AI) performs the necessary tasks and makes human involvement largely unnecessary.
 The pandemic has brought on another wave of automation.
 For some, job retraining and new placements will be possible.
-However, there are various barriers to retraining and starting fresh, including the fact that individuals aren’t infinitely adaptable or transplantable.
-Retraining programs often fall short in various ways as well.
+However, there are barriers to retraining and starting fresh, including the fact that individuals aren’t infinitely adaptable or transplantable.
+Also, retraining programs often fall short in various ways.

-As for isolation, this is more than just being on your own now and then.
+As for isolation, it’s more than just being on your own now and then.
 It’s being cut off from others – family, friends, romantic partners, colleagues, community.
-The sense of being cut off can stem from literal physical isolation.
+It can stem from literal physical isolation.
 (For most people, simulations of togetherness via Zoom and other online platforms don’t come close to replacing time spent together in-person.)
 Isolation may also stem from a feeling of profound loneliness even when you’re among other people.
-In either case, there’s some lack of mutual connectedness.

 Another aspect of isolation is the belief that no one really cares about you.
-You experience callousness, empty promises, and an abdication of responsibility.
-This is crushing.
+You experience callousness, empty promises, betrayals of trust.
+You may also feel helpless.
+Maybe you realize that you have much less influence over your circumstances than you thought.

 What Can Come from Feeling superfluous?